Trisha1212/Performance-Testing/README.md

 - Data size estimated in production environments:
 - Understand the size of database in production environment [1 million, 50 thousand size of data]
-- The size of data mentioned by PM will help us to create test data for same size for replica environment.
+- The size of data mentioned by Po will help us to create test data for same size for replica environment.

 ## Set the scripts and run test :[QA]